No world city has the old-school cool of New York. Paris has romance, London has history, Tokyo has technology – but NYC is the superstar.

 Make the most of all available natural light by decorating in brighter colours to increase the light levels.
 Hang curtains from ceiling to floor to make the room look taller, and use wall lamps instead of free-standing ones to maximise floor space.
 Your choice of sofa is important, too, when it comes to creating a more spacious-looking apartment.

-The Cedar not only fits comfortably into a corner, opening up space in the middle of a room, but on raised legs it adds more visual space too.
+The Finchley not only fits comfortably into a corner, opening up space in the middle of a room, but on raised legs it adds more visual space too.

 The grand old days

 The New York of the past conjures up Art Deco designs with Mad Men-style bright colours and vibrant imagination.

 If you’re going for a retro look, take a cue from F Scott Fitzgerald’s classic novel-turned-movie The Great Gatsby – clean lines, geometric designs and lots of lacquered wood.
 It can be tough to recreate when your living room isn’t as sizable as the ballrooms and libraries of the upper set, but a few neat details can help you set the tone.